 What do I need to bring for a Hydrotherapy session?

-- Medication that you would need while exercising, for example an inhaler, GTN spray or glucose tablets if you have diabetes
+Medication that you would need while exercising.
+E.g. Inhaler, GTN spray, Glucose tablets if you have Diabetes.